 The Title IX Hearing is a closed hearing; it is not open to the public.
 These hearings are conducted live and in real-time.
-The individuals who may appear before the Title IX Hearing Decision-Maker include: The Complainant, the Respondent, the respective advisor of each principle party, and any individuals appearing as witnesses.
-The Title IX Coordinator, though not an active participant, will be present for all Title IX Hearings.
+The individuals who may appear before the Title IX Hearing Decision-Maker include: the Complainant, the Respondent, the respective advisor of each principle party, and any individuals appearing as witnesses.
+The Title IX Coordinator, though not a participant, should be present for all Title IX Hearings.